A Man's Neck (film)

 A Man's Neck (French: La tête d'un homme) is a 1933 French crime film directed by Julien Duvivier and starring Harry Baur, Valéry Inkijinoff, Gaston Jacquet and Gina Manès.It is an adaptation of the 1931 novel A Battle of Nerves by Georges Simenon, featuring the fictional detective Jules Maigret.
 It was the third film in cinema history to feature the Maigret character.
 It was remade in 1950 as The Man on the Eiffel Tower.

 The film's sets were designed by the art director Georges Wakhévitch.

-The French title translates literally as "A Man's Head," rather than "A Man's Neck," the American-release title.
-In both cases, the title alludes to execution by the guillotine, which was last used in 1977 in France for criminals convicted of capital crimes.